FreddieAkeroyd/VMS-utils/README.md

-# Some useful VMS migration utilities
+# Some useful OpenVMS migration utilities

 ## convert_vms_vl

-This will convert a VMS Variable Length (VL) format file into a stream of bytes with additional line endings if required.
+This will convert a OpenVMS Variable Length (VL) format file into a stream of bytes with additional line endings if required.

 command line option with convert_vms_vl are: